minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 - If you think you don't know what will happen in the future and breaking changes should be avoided as much as possible, then just throw `Swift.Error`.
 But keep in mind that you are less explicit about what can happen and also take the possibility for the API user to rely on the existence of the error (by using the compiler) leading to issues mentioned in [Motivation](#motivation).

-- If you provide an extension point to your API like a protocol (e.g. a `DataLoader` like above) that can be used to customize the behaviour of your API, then try to omit forcing specifing errors on the API user.
+- If you provide an extension point to your API like a protocol (e.g. a `DataLoader` like above) that can be used to customize the behaviour of your API, then try to omit forcing specific errors on the API user.
 Most of the time you as an extension point provider just want to know that something went wrong.
-If you need multiple cases of errors then keep the amount as small as possible and eventually do compatibility converting on your side.
+If you need multiple cases of errors then keep the amount as small as possible and eventually do compatibility converting on the API developer side outside of the extension point implementation.
 "Only ask for what you need" applies here.

 ### Optional Enhancement: Reducing `catch` clause verbosity